michelle-flan2/datarep-project/README.md

 # datarep-project
 ignore the folder project I uploaded that as a backup when I ran into problems with the original files Main.js and the public folder are the orginal files.
-The main.js file was commited through cmd like the public folder I just edited it to remove an error.
-I also had to edit the html file it too was commited but I had to fix an error.

 Look at the wiki to find out how the website works